 Despite the pledges of many countries to limit or decrease their greenhouse gas emissions through the Paris Agreement in 2015, current trends will likely lead to a warming of 3 to 4°C (Robiou du Pont and Meinshausen, 2018; UNEP, 2021).
-Following COP26, many(United Nations Environment Programme, 2020; du Pont and Meinshausen, 2018), Many countries have recently announced ambitious plans to become neutral in terms of their net greenhouse gases emissions in the future, with some ambitious near-term reduction targets (Masood and Tollefson, 2021).
-The global stocktake coordinated by the secretariat of the United Nations Framework Convention on Climate Change (UNFCCC) aimsand the enhanced transparency framework aim to use the best available scientific data from and practices for improving national greenhouse gas inventories (NGHGIs) to assess the collective climate progress.
-It is.
-Different qualities of inventories are expected there will be differences in the quality of NGHGIs being reported to the UNFCCC (Perugini et al., 2021). among countries (Perugini et al., 2021).
-UNFCCC Annex I Parties, which include all OECD (Organisation for Economic Co-operation and Development) countries and several EIT (economies in transition) countries, already report have procedures to annually report their emissions following the same IPCC guidelines (IPCC, 2006) and in-a common reporting format, with a time latency of roughly 1.5two years.
-In contrast, non-Annex I Parties, mostly developing countries and less developed countries, are currently not required to provide reports as regularly and as detailed as Annex I Parties, and use different IPCC Guidelines (e.g., Revised IPCC 1996 Guidelines, IPCC 2006 Guidelines, or a mix of the two) in their National Communications (NC) or Biennial Update Reports (BUR) submitted 90 to the UNFCCC.
-Only by 2024, one year after the first global stocktake scheduled in 2023, non-Annex I Parties will all countries will move to regular and harmonised reporting of their emissions, following.
-Therefore, only non-harmonized data from non-Annex I Parties will be available for the first global stocktake.
-At the same time, many non-Annex I Parties countries, including the Paris agreement's enhanced transparency framework (ETF). largest emitters, have provided National Communications (NC) or Biennial Update Reports (BUR) to the UNFCCC in the past, so that these data can now be compared with other estimates.
-Nevertheless, we note that there are differences in the sectors and sub-sectors of emissions covered by BUR and NCs between non Annex I inventories, and between Annex I and non Annex I Parties.
+Following COP26, many countries have recently announced ambitious plans to become neutral in terms of their net greenhouse gases emissions in the future, with some ambitious near-term reduction targets (Masood and Tollefson, 2021).
+The global stocktake coordinated by the secretariat of the United Nations Framework Convention on Climate Change (UNFCCC) aims to use data from national greenhouse gas inventories (NGHGIs) to assess the collective climate progress.
+It is expected there will be differences in the quality of NGHGIs being reported to the UNFCCC (Perugini et al., 2021).
+UNFCCC Annex I Parties, which include all OECD (Organisation for Economic Co-operation and Development) countries and several EIT (economies in transition) countries, already report annually their emissions following the same IPCC guidelines (IPCC, 2006) and a common reporting format, with a time latency of roughly 1.5 years.
+In contrast, non-Annex I Parties, mostly developing countries and less developed countries, are currently not required to provide reports as regularly and as detailed as Annex I Parties, and use different IPCC Guidelines (e.g., Revised IPCC 1996 Guidelines, IPCC 2006 Guidelines, or a mix of the two) in their National Communications (NC) or Biennial Update Reports (BUR) submitted to the UNFCCC.
+Only by 2024, one year after the first global stocktake scheduled in 2023, non-Annex I Parties countries will move to regular and harmonised reporting of their emissions, following the Paris agreement's enhanced transparency framework (ETF).

-The IPCC guidelines for NGHGIsnational greenhouse gas inventories encourage countries to use independent information to check on emissions and removals (IPCC, 1997, 2006), such as comparisons with independently compiled inventory databases (e.g. IEA, CDIAC, EDGAR), or with, including based on atmospheric concentration measurements interpreted by atmospheric inversion models (see Section 6.10.2 in IPCC (2019)).
-Eggleston et al., 2006; Buendia et al., 2019).
+The IPCC guidelines for NGHGIs encourage countries to use independent information to check on emissions and removals (IPCC, 1997, 2006), such as comparisons with independently compiled inventory databases (e.g. IEA, CDIAC, EDGAR), or with atmospheric concentration measurements interpreted by atmospheric inversion models (see Section 6.10.2 in IPCC (2019)).
 Such a verification of 'bottom up' national reports against 'top down' atmospheric inversion results is not mandatory, although a few countries have already added inversions as a consistency check of their national reports (specifically Switzerland (FOEN, 2021), United Kingdom (Brown et al., 2021), New Zealand (Ministry for the Environment, 2021), and Australia (DISER, 2021)).
-(FOEN, 2021), United Kingdom (Brown et al., 2021), New Zealand (Ministry for the Environment, 2021), and Australia (DISER, 2021)).
-(FOEN, 2021)).
 Here we aim to use the results of available atmospheric inversions with global coverage, focusing on three ensembles of inversions with global coverage published with the global CO2, CH4 and N2O budgets assessments coordinated by the Global Carbon Project (GCP) (Friedlingstein et al., 2020; Saunois et al., 2020; Tian et al., 2020).
-(Friedlingstein et al., 2020; Saunois et al., 2020; Tian et al., 2020).
-(Friedlingstein et al., 2020).
-Saunois et al., 2020; Tian et al., 2020).
-These inversions cover up to the last 40 years for CO2, and the last approximately the last 20 years for CH4 and N2O.
+These inversions cover up to the last 40 years for CO2, and approximately the last 20 years for CH4 and N2O.